 Physical Landscape : Surficial Geology

 The surficial geology of Vermont is largely a legacy of the glaciers that receded from this area about 13,500 years ago.
-Glacial till, gravel, sand and clay are the most common surficial deposits that remain from the retreat of the glaciers.
+Glacial till, gravel, sand, and clay are the most common surficial deposits that remain from the retreat of the glaciers.
 These deposits are smeared across hillsides, and even fill entire valleys.

-Surficial deposits are very important players in the landscape, as they generally provide the “parent material” for the soils that have been developing over the last 10,000 years.
-The texture and chemical composition of this parent material has a profound influence on important factors such as soil productivity and moisture holding capacity, and often holds the key to understanding patterns of agricultural activity and plant community distribution.
+Surficial deposits are important players in the landscape as they generally provide the “parent material” for the soils that have been developing over the last 10,000 years.
+The texture and chemical composition of this parent material has a profound influence on important factors such as soil productivity and moisture-holding capacity, and often holds the key to understanding patterns of agricultural activity and plant community distribution.

-http://www.lcbp.org/Once the glacier retreated far enough to the north into the St. Lawrence River valley, seawater flowed in from the north, mixing with the fresh waters to create a Champlain Sea in which marine creates lived (such as the famous Charlotte Whale, whose skeleton is on display at the Perkins Museum of Geology at UVM).
-The land took a long time to rebound after the weight of the glaciers was lifted, and once this “isostatic rebound” was complete, sea water no longer flowed into the lake, and Lake Champlain as we know it was complete, with its outflow to the north to the Richelieu River and into the Gulf of St. Lawrence.
+http://www.lcbp.org/Once the glacier retreated far enough to the north into the St. Lawrence River valley, seawater flowed in from the north, mixing with the fresh waters to create a Champlain Sea in which marine creatures lived (such as the famous Charlotte Whale, whose skeleton is on display at the Perkins Museum of Geology at UVM).
+The land took a long time to rebound after the weight of the glaciers was lifted, and once this “isostatic rebound” was complete, seawater no longer flowed into the lake, and Lake Champlain as we know it was complete with its outflow to the north into the Richelieu River and then the Gulf of St. Lawrence.